 • Don’t drink alcohol 24 hours prior to your treatment.
 Alcohol has anti-platelet effects and increases your chances of bruising.

 • Discontinue exercise for 24 to 48 hours after treatment.
 Physical activity increases your heart rate, blood pressure and blood flow.
 Minimal blood flow allows damaged capillaries to repair faster.

 • If the lips were treated do not put pressure on them with a straw, water bottle nozzle, etc. for one week.

-• Do not put significant pressure on treated areas for one week (like laying face down on a massage table cradle)
+• Do not put significant pressure on treated areas for one week (like lying face down on a massage table cradle).

-• Should bruising still occur it may be covered with makeup although no makeup can cover bruising, redness and swelling completely.
+• Should bruising still occur it may be covered with your usual makeup.

-Therefore plan accordingly prior to your treatment and afterwards.
+Finally, plan accordingly prior to your treatment and afterwards.
+Even by following all these tips, bruising can still occur.
 An important part of getting cosmetic injections is timing.
-Try to make your appointments at least two weeks prior to a big event just in case you have swelling or bruising.
+Try to make your appointments at least two weeks prior to a big event just in case you do have swelling or bruising.